Dragon Ball Z: Broly – Second Coming: Plot

-Gohan assumes his Super Saiyan form in an effort to defeat Broly who transforms into his Legendary Super Saiyan form.
+Gohan assumes his Super Saiyan 2 form in an effort to defeat Broly who transforms into his Legendary Super Saiyan form.
 Gohan successfully lures Broly into a pit of lava which consumes him and Gohan passes out from exhaustion before being rescued by Krillin.
 Moments later, Broly re-emerges and attacks Gohan after incapacitating Krillin.
 Gohan is powerless as he is crushed by Broly's bear hug until Videl arrives and unsuccessfully attempts to intervene.
 Heartened by Videl's effort, Gohan frees himself from Broly's grip and fires a Kamehameha wave at Broly.
 The Legendary Super Saiyan hurls a gigantic sphere of energy at Gohan which collides with the Kamehameha.
 Goten joins his brother in the energy struggle but Broly's sphere absorbs their waves and pushes further towards them.
 Goten wishes their father was there to help them and miraculously the Dragon Balls grant his desperate wish as the sky darkens and Goku appears much to their surprise and Broly's confusion.
-Goku joins his sons and fires a Kamehameha wave, however their combined effort remains futile as Broly continues to resist until he is distracted by Trunks who fires a blast at him.
-The family of Super Saiyans unleash a final push propelling the Kamehameha wave which directly pushes Broly into space and he dies when he collides with the sun.
-Gohan and Goten question if their father was ever there at all and are soon joined by Trunks, Krillin and Videl as they celebrate their victory.
+Goku joins his sons and fires a Kamehameha wave, however their Kamehameha Father-Sons combined effort remains futile as Broly continues to resist until he is distracted by Trunks who fires a blast at him.
+The family of Super Saiyans unleash a final push propelling the Father-Sons Kamehameha wave which directly pushes Broly into space and he dies when he collides with the sun.
+Gohan and Goten question if their father was ever there at all as Gohan thanks his father and are soon joined by Trunks, Krillin and Videl as they celebrate their victory.